Combinatorial model categories are equivalent to presentable quasicategories

+\proclaim Proposition. ^^={smaller universe PrLU} ^^={smaller QInd} The functor where $\rK$, $\rN$, and $\frc$ are as in ^!{relative nerve notation}, $"Reedy$ is as in ^!{Reedy}, and $"MInd_U$ is as in ^!{smaller MInd}, is a ^{Dwyer–Kan equivalence} of relative categories $@PrL_U$ (^!{smaller PrLU}) and $@PrL'_U$ (^!{universe PrLU}).

 \proof Proof.
-The proof is very similar to the proofs of \vlpccomparison, \vcmccomparison, and \vcrccomparison.
+The proof is very similar to the proofs of ^!{smaller universe LPCU}, ^!{smaller universe CMCU}, and ^!{smaller universe CRCU}.
 We only briefly indicate the necessary modifications.
-Instead of $\Ind:@LPC_U→@LPC'_U$ we use the functor where $\rK$, $\rN$, and $\frc$ are as in \vrNrK, $"Reedy$ is as in \vreedy, and $"MInd_U$ is as in \vmindsmall.
-This somewhat cumbersome and roundabout definition of $"QInd$ is explained by the fact that we need a (strict) relative functor, whereas the familiar quasicategorical constructions of ind-completions only provide homotopy coherent functors. \ppar Given a regular cardinal~$ν$, we take $@PrL_{U,ν}$ to be the full subcategory of $@PrL_U$ consisting of objects $(λ,C)$ with $λ≤ν$ and $@PrL'_{U,ν}$ to be the subcategory of $@PrL'_U$ consisting of $U$-$ν$-presentable quasicategories and strongly $U$-$ν$-accessible left adjoint functors of quasicategories. \ppar The homotopy inverse to $"QInd_U$ is given by the functor $"=QK_ν^U$ that sends $C∈@PrL'_U$ to $(ν,C_ν)$, where $C_ν$ is the full subcategory of~$C$ on $U$-$ν$-presentable objects (in the quasicategorical sense).
+The somewhat cumbersome and roundabout definition of $"QInd_U$ is explained by the fact that we need a (strict) relative functor, whereas the familiar quasicategorical constructions of ind-completions only provide homotopy coherent functors. \ppar Given a regular cardinal~$ν$, we take $@PrL_{U,ν}$ to be the full subcategory of $@PrL_U$ consisting of objects $(λ,C)$ with $λ≤ν$ and $@PrL'_{U,ν}$ to be the subcategory of $@PrL'_U$ on objects~$C$ such that $\Ind^U(C)$ is a $ν$-presentable quasicategory and morphisms~$"F$ such that $\Ind^U("F)$ is a strongly $ν$-accessible left adjoint functor of quasicategories. \ppar The homotopy inverse to $"QInd_U$ is given by the functor $"=QK_ν^U$ that sends $C∈@PrL'_U$ to $(ν,C_ν)$, where $C_ν$ is the full subcategory of~$C$ on $(ν,U)$-presentable objects (in the quasicategorical sense).
 We have a natural weak equivalence $(κ,E)→(ν,"QK_ν^U("QInd_U(κ,E)))$ (where $(κ,E)∈@PrL_U$) given by the quasicategorical variant of the Yoneda embedding.
 We also have a natural weak equivalence $C→"QInd_U(ν,"QK_ν^U(C))$ for $C∈@PrL'_U$, given by the quasicategorical variant of the restricted Yoneda embedding.

 \proclaim Remark.
-Assuming \vsizenotions, we can turn $@PrL'_U$ into a simplicial category by declaring the hom-object $@PrL'_U(A,B)$ to be the simplicial subset of the maximal Kan subcomplex in the mapping simplicial set~$B^A$, comprising connected components of left adjoint functors.
-The homotopy coherent nerve of this simplicial category is precisely the quasicategory $@PrL$ constructed by Lurie [\HTT, Definition~5.5.3.1].
+We can turn $@PrL'_U$ into a simplicial category $@PrL'_{U,Δ}$ by declaring the hom-object $@PrL'_U(A,B)$ to be the simplicial subset of the maximal Kan subcomplex in the mapping simplicial set~$B^A$, comprising connected components of left adjoint functors.
+The homotopy coherent nerve $\N@PrL'_{U,Δ}$ of this simplicial category is precisely the quasicategory $@PrL$ constructed by Lurie [\HTT, Definition~5.5.3.1].
+The canonical functor $\N@PrL'_U→\N@PrL'_{U,Δ}$ descends to a functor $\N@PrL'_U[W^{-1}]→\N@PrL'_{U,Δ}$, which is an equivalence of quasicategories.

 \section From combinatorial model categories to combinatorial relative categories

 In this section we define two weakly equivalent ^{Dwyer–Kan equivalences} $@CMC→@CRC$.
 The first equivalence, $"Cof$, is defined in a straightforward way by restricting to full subcategories of cofibrant objects.
 The second equivalence, $"Reedy$, is defined by taking the relative category of cosimplicial resolutions, i.e., Reedy cofibrant cosimplicial objects whose cosimplicial structure maps are weak equivalences.
 This enables us to construct left Quillen equivalences from simplicial presheaves on such categories of diagrams to the original model category, replicating a construction of Dugger [\Pres].